Progressive Frame Patching for FoV-based Point Cloud Video Streaming: Progressive PCV Streaming

 \subsection{Optimal Rate Allocation}

 Progressive streaming conducts {\bf Parallel-Decision-Making (PDM)}.
 For a tile $k$ in the frame to be rendered at $t$, we prefetch it in the previous $I$ rounds, from $t-I$ to $t-1$.
 Let $r_i(t,k)$ denote its download rate in round $t-i$.
 The final rate for this tile is $\sum_{i=1}^I r_i(t,k)$.
-Meanwhile, at download time $\tau$, all tiles of frames with playback time from $\tau+1$ to $\tau+I$ are being downloaded/patched at rates $\{r_i(\tau+i,k), 1 \le i \le I, \forall k\}$, and the total rate is bounded by the available bandwidth $B(\tau)$, i.e., One greedy solution for bandwidth allocation at download time $\tau$ is to maximize the expected quality enhancements for all the active frames, based on the current FoV estimations:
+Meanwhile, at download time $\tau$, all tiles of frames with playback time from $\tau+1$ to $\tau+I$ are being downloaded/patched at rates $\{r_i(\tau+i,k), 1 \le i \le I, \forall k\}$, and the total rate is bounded by the available bandwidth $B(\tau)$, i.e., Suppose $Q(r,d)$ is the rendered quality of a tile at rate $r$ when viewed from distance $d$, and $\Tilde{p}_{\tau+i,k}$, $\Tilde{d}_{\tau+i,k}$ are the predicted view likelihood and view distance for tile $k$ of frame to be rendered at time $\tau+i$.
+One greedy solution for bandwidth allocation at download time $\tau$ is to maximize the expected quality enhancements for all the active frames, based on the current FoV estimations:

-where $Q(r,d)$ reflects the rendered quality of a tile at rate $r$ when viewed from distance $d$, $\Tilde{p}_{\tau+i,k}$ and $\Tilde{d}_{\tau+i,k}$ are the predicted view likelihood and view distance for tile $k$ of frame to be rendered at time $\tau+i$, and $w_i$ is a decreasing function of $i$, considering that FoV estimate accuracy drops for far away frames.
+, where $w_i$ is a decreasing function of $i$, considering that FoV estimate accuracy drops for far away frames.